mach-composer/mach-composer-cli/docs/src/topics/deployment/config/azure.md

 ### Component routing

-For each component with an `endpoint` MACH Composer will add a route to the Frontdoor instance using the name of the component.
+For each component with an `endpoint` MACH composer will add a route to the Frontdoor instance using the name of the component.

 So when having the following components defined: